gagvirus/an-archer-game/ROADMAP.md

 ### Menus / Settings/ Meta

-- Scoring
-  - On enemy kill add some score
-  - Display the score on top-right corner
-  - On game over, show some details
-    - show how many stages passed
-    - how much score have gained
 - Per-Game Statistics
   - Collect information regarding the current run / game
     - how long have played